sakaki-/archlinux-on-b3/README.md

 * The specific B3 devices (LEDs, buzzer, rear button etc.) are now described by the file `arch/arm/boot/dts/kirkwood-b3.dts` in the main kernel source directory (and included in the git archive too, for reference).
 You can see an example of using the defined devices in `/etc/systemd/system/bootled.service`, which turns on the green LED as Arch Linux starts up, and off again on shutdown (this replaces the previous [approach](http://wiki.mybubba.org/wiki/index.php?title=Let_your_B3_beep_and_change_the_LED_color), which required an Excito-patched kernel).
 * The live USB works because the B3's firmware boot loader will automatically try to run a file called `/install/install.itb` from the first partition of the USB drive when the system is powered up with the rear button depressed.
 In the provided image, we have placed a bootable (interstitial) kernel uImage in that location.
 Despite the name, no 'installation' takes place, of course!
+* As mentioned, _two_ kernels are actually used during the boot process.
+The first, 'interstitial' kernel has an integral initramfs (an archive of which is available [here](https://github.com/sakaki-/archlinux-on-b3/releases/download/1.3.0/initramfs.tgz)), within which is a simple init script (which you can see [here](https://github.com/sakaki-/archlinux-on-b3/blob/master/reference/interstitial-init-on-live-usb)); this script attempts to mount the first partition of the USB key (by UUID, so it will work even on a diskless chassis) and then sources the file `/boot/kexec.sh` within it (which you can see [here](https://github.com/sakaki-/archlinux-on-b3/blob/master/reference/kexec-on-live-usb.sh)).
+This script in turn loads the 'real' kernel zImage from `/boot`, applies a small [workaround patch](https://lists.debian.org/debian-boot/2012/08/msg00804.html), sets up the kernel command line, and then switches to this 'real' kernel (using `kexec`).
+You can easily modify the script fragment `/boot/kexec.sh` if you like, for example to change the kernel command line settings.
-* As of version 1.7.0, the `shorewall` firewall (front-end) is included and enabled.
+* As of version 1.2.0, the `shorewall` firewall (front-end) is included and enabled.
 If you wish to run e.g. a web server on your B3, please remember to add the appropriate firewall rules (see my wiki page [here](https://github.com/sakaki-/archlinux-on-b3/wiki/Set-Up-Your-B3-as-a-WiFi-Gateway-Server) for some further information).
  * Please note that the firewall, as initially configured, will allow `ssh` traffic on the `wan` port also.
 Note also that `sshd` (see `/etc/ssh/ssdh_config`) is initially configured to _allow_ password-based login for `root` (you may wish to change this, once you have created at least one regular user with the ability to `su` to `root`).
 * If you have a WiFi-enabled B3, the corresponding network interface is named `wlan0` (there is a `udev` rule that does this, namely `/etc/udev/rules.d/70-net-name-use-custom.rules`).
 Please note that this rule will **not** work correctly if you have more than one WiFi adaptor on your B3 (an unusual case).
 * The WiFi settings are controlled by `hostapd`, and my be modified by editing `/etc/hostapd.conf`.
 I recommend that you at least change the passphrase (if you have a WiFi-enabled B3)!